 - Schedule instability: Organizations may rotate employee through different time shifts, especially if there are some shifts at undesirable times.
 These changes may help maximize working hours for the organization, but the changes can wreak havoc on employee sleep patterns.

 - Norm for work over sleep: An organization might communicate the message that they value when their employees work long hours and forgo sleep.
 For example, an employee might be praised for work emails sent at 1am.
 Sleep will be compromised under these conditions.

 - Norm for constant connectivity: Organizations might urge employees to be constantly connected to their work email or smartphone.
 Sleep will be compromised when work intrudes on an employee’s time off.

 The authors expect all five of the above techniques to lead to short-term productivity.
 This is not surprising.
 After all, each of these techniques leads to employees working more hours and sacrificing their personal time.
 Any organization that works employees harder with disregard for their health and well-being will probably notice a quick uptick in business success.
-But in the long run, this strategy is doomed to fail.
-Human capital is just as much “human” as it is “capital”.
+But in the long run, say the authors, this strategy is doomed to fail.
+Human capital is just as much “human” as it is “capital.”
 Organizations that do not consider how their policies affect the health and well-being of their employees will not be able to get the most out of these employees in the long run.
-If your policies are making your employees sleep deprived, you can expect long-term failure.

 Barnes, C. M., Jiang, K., & Lepak, D. P. (2015).
 Sabotaging the Benefits of Our Own Human Capital: Work Unit Characteristics and Sleep.
 Journal of Applied Psychology, 101(2), 209-221.